Billionaire Profile

 Philanthropy

-Gilinski is actively involved in philanthropy, supporting various causes, including education and healthcare.
-In the 1990s, he contributed $8 million to the Fundacion Santa Fe, which supports the Santa Fe Hospital in Bogotá.
-He is also involved with The Chabad House at Harvard University and supports the David Rockefeller Center for Latin American Studies at Harvard University through the Jaime and Raquel Gilinski Endowment.
-Additionally, the Jaime and Raquel Gilinski Fellowship at Harvard Business School supports MBA students from Colombia and Panama.
+Gilinski is known for his philanthropic efforts.
+In the 1990s, he contributed $8 million to the Fundación Santa Fe, supporting Santa Fe Hospital in Bogotá.
+He also chairs Capital Projects for The Chabad House at Harvard University and supports the David Rockefeller Center for Latin American Studies at Harvard University.
+He and his wife established the Jaime and Raquel Gilinski Fellowship at Harvard Business School.

 Career Milestones